 Pies like this bake for quite a bit of time in the oven.
 Because every oven works just a bit differently you may or may want to add a pie shield halfway through baking.
 You can also make your own shield out of aluminum foil.
 Some ovens just brown more than others on top so keep an eye on that outer crust.

 If you want to really develop your skills when it comes to pumpkin pies you could try making the pumpkin puree yourself.
 That’s right, like from a real pumpkin.
 I don’t recommend using jack’o’lantern pumpkins (the kind you carve).
 A sugar pumpkin is best if you can find it.
 It’s a smaller pumpkin.
 Ask your grocer!
 The basic idea behind pumpkin puree is that you have to cook the pumpkin and then just puree it.
 A pumpkin is no different than other winter squashes.

 First, remove the seeds.
 With a pumpkin it’s easier if you halve or quarter it.
 Second, cook it.
 You can make it at about 375 degrees for 45 minutes or so, or you can try steaming it which would take somewhere between 20 and 30 minutes.
 Third, remove the skin.
 Once the pumpkin flesh has softened from cooking it can easily be scraped from the skin.
 Last, puree it up in a blender, food processor, or with a potato masher.

-Watch the video below where I walk you through every step of this recipe.
-Sometimes it helps to have a visual and I’ve got you covered with my very own cooking show.
-There are already hundreds of episodes available and you can find them scattered throughout most of my recipes.
-Feel free to check out the entire collection over on YouTube.
+Watch the video below where Rachel will walk you through every step of this recipe.
+Sometimes it helps to have a visual, and we’ve always got you covered with our cooking show.
+You can find the complete collection of recipes on YouTube, Facebook Watch, or our Facebook Page, or right here on our website with their corresponding recipes.